-The response to an allegation of noncompliance consists of one to three phases, each of which is explained in more detail in the CU "Noncompliance with Human Subject Regulations" policy (Reference Document #89).
+The response to an allegation of noncompliance consists of one to three phases, each of which is explained in more detail in the IRB "Noncompliance in Human Subjects Research" policy (Reference Document #89).

-Phase 1 - Inquiry: the gathering of preliminary information and fact-finding to assess whether an allegation has substance and, if so, whether an Investigation is warranted (an "Inquiry"); this phase is brief and does not involve a substantive analysis of any information, but determines whether the PT is actually conducting, or has conducted, the study, whether the information presented in the allegation appears to be potentially relevant, affiliation of the source of the allegation with the University, and whether any documents should be sequestered.
+Phase 1 - Inquiry: the gathering of preliminary information and fact-finding to assess whether an allegation has substance and, if so, whether an Investigation is warranted (an "Inquiry").
+This phase is brief and does not involve a substantive analysis of any information, but determines whether the PI is actually conducting, or has conducted, the study, whether the information presented in the allegation appears to be potentially relevant, the affiliation of the source of the allegation with the University, and whether any documents should be sequestered.

 Phase 2 - Investigation: following an Inquiry, the further investigation of facts with respect to whether Noncompliance has occurred (an "Investigation").
 This phase may involve an audit/review conducted by the COT.
-Upon completion of all COT investigations of potential serious noncompliance, a report is released to the PI, and copied to the ED, AD, applicable IRB, applicable department chair and departments, appropriate IO(s), EVPR and, when appropriate, the relevant regulatory agency and sponsor.
-Determinations that allegations are unfounded are also reported to all relevant parties.
+Upon completion of all COT investigations of potential noncompliance, a report is released to the PI, and copied to the ED, DIM, applicable IRB, applicable department chair and departments, appropriate IO(s), EVPR and, when appropriate, the relevant regulatory agency and sponsor.